-The non-monotonic behavior of $\kappa$ (Fig.~\ref{fig:NS-AF}A) is the outcome of the interplay of two competing effects.
-First, the reaction dynamics changes as fluctuations cross over from a fast to a adiabatic regime.
+The non-monotonic behavior of $\kappa$ (Fig.~\ref{fig:NS-AF}\sb{a}) is the outcome of the interplay of two competing effects.
+First, the reaction dynamics change as fluctuations cross over from a fast to an adiabatic regime.
 To understand this effect, note that reaction dynamics in the presence of active noise can be considered as motion within a fluctuating reaction energy landscape, $\Ueff(q,t)=U(q)-q\zA(t)$, with a fluctuating effective energy barrier $\EBeff(t) \simeq \EB + q_0 \zA(t)$ (akin to Bell's law~\cite{Bell1978}).
 The persistence of the fluctuations is controlled by correlation time $\tauA$.
 When the fluctuations of the landscape are much faster than the enzymatic timescale, $\tauA \ll \tau_0$, the enzyme experiences an average effective barrier, $\langle \EBeff \rangle = \EB$, and the resulting rate is $\kappa \sim \exp(-\langle \EBeff \rangle) = \exp(-\EB) \sim \kappaT$, \ie close to the thermal rate.
 But when the fluctuations become more persistent, they approach an adiabatic regime, $\tau_0 <\tauA < 1/\kappaT$, where each crossing event occurs in a practically static potential and effective barrier.
-In this regime, the average rate will be the average over the static potentials, $\kappa \sim \langle \exp(-\EBeff) \rangle \ge \exp(-\langle \EBeff \rangle)$, which is always larger than the rate in the fast regime\footnote{ This follows from the convexity of the logarithm function, \\ $\lang -\EBeff\rang = \lang\log\l[ \exp(-\EBeff) \r] \rang\le \log\lang \exp(- \EBeff)\rang $.}, thus explaining the increasing part of the curve.
+In this regime, the average rate will be the average over the static potentials, $\kappa \sim \langle \exp(-\EBeff) \rangle \ge \exp(-\langle \EBeff \rangle)$, which is always larger than the rate in the fast regime, thus explaining the increasing part of the curve.
+This follows from the convexity of the logarithm (Jensen's inequality) \\ $\lang -\EBeff\rang = \lang\log\l[ \exp(-\EBeff) \r] \rang\le \log\lang \exp(- \EBeff)\rang $.
 The second effect occurs in the large correlation limit, when $\kappa$ is controlled by the maximum force, $\Fmax$ rather than the activation barrier.
-Then, the reaction rate $\kappa$ exhibits an inverse dependence on $\tauA$~(Eq.~(\ref{eq:slow})), due to slowing down by the increasing effective friction, $\Gamma(q) \sim \tauA$ in Eq.~(\ref{eq:eom2}).
+Then, the reaction rate $\kappa$ exhibits an inverse dependence on $\tauA$~(Eq.~[\ref{eq:slow}]), due to slowing down by the increasing effective friction, $\Gamma(q) \sim \tauA$ in Eq.~[\ref{eq:eom2}].